 - 🦞 Look out over the Bay of Fundy as you enjoy lunch at Cape Enrage’s Cape House Restaurant

 - 🍽️ Savour a delicious meal at The Octopus’s Garden Cafe in Alma

 Days 4 - 6:

 Fundy Trail Parkway, Village of St. Martins & City of Saint John

 ~150 km (93 mi.)

 One of the last stretches of coastal wilderness along North America’s Eastern Seaboard, the Fundy Trail Parkway is a 30-km (19-mi.) drive hugging the coast surrounded by a 2,500-hectare park.
 With stunning views in every direction, you can hike, bike, or drive it.
 Stop and explore the many trails, waterfalls, beaches, and observation decks.

 For the most extreme of adventurers, take on the four-to-five-day hiking trek that is the Fundy Footpath.
 Stretching from the Fundy Trail Parkway interpretive centre to Fundy National Park (or vice versa), the incomparable beauty makes the vigorous hike so worth it.

 Once you exit Fundy Trail Parkway you’ll be on your way to the village St. Martins, famous for its quaint coastal charm, its two covered bridges, and red sandstone sea caves.
 If you’re feeling adventurous at low tide, explore the beaches surrounding the caves carved out by the force of the Bay of Fundy over 250-million years.
 Come high tide, the knowledgeable guides at Red Rock Adventure will immerse you in this unique marine ecosystem via kayak tour or Zodiac adventure.

-Festival watchlist: If you’re planning on visiting Saint John in the summer, take a peek at the Area 506 Festival schedule, featuring different events and live music performances every weekend from July 16 to August 14.
-Or plan to attend Third Shift, from August 19 to 22; Fundy Fringe Festival, from August 16 to 21, or Moonlight Bazaar, August 28.
+Festival watchlist: If you’re planning on visiting Saint John in the summer, take a peek at the Area 506 Festival schedule, featuring live music performances and a waterfront container village from July 29 to 31.
+Or plan to attend Third Shift, from August 19 to 21; Fundy Fringe Festival, from August 21 to 27, or Moonlight Bazaar, August 27.
 Check out the full list of what’s happening in Saint John!